The AAEC is returning to Sacramento, Calif. for its 2026 convention. Details coming soon!

 None (Do not show a reprint address.)

-His cartoons have won awards most years of his career, including the 1994 Global Media Award for cartooning on overpopulation, the 1999 Grand Prize in the Homer Davenport contest and First Place in 2020, the 2010 Southern Calif.
-Journalism Award and several runner-ups, Citations of Excellence in the United Nations/Ranan Lurie competitions, runner-ups in the Best of the West competitions in 2019, 2017 and 2016, runner-up in the 2008 Fischetti Competition (behind the 2008 Pulitzer winner), and was a finalist for the Robert F. Kennedy Award in 1989, among other awards.
-In college he took the top awards in both national and statewide competitions.
-He has also won Society of News Design awards for his graphics work.
+His cartoons have won numerous awards including the 2025 Grand Prize in the Homer Davenport contest and First Place in 2020, the 2010 Southern Calif.
+Journalism Award, runner-ups in the Best of the West for 2019, 2017 and 2016 and in the 2008 Fischetti Competition, the 1994 Global Media Award for cartooning on overpopulation, three Citations of Excellence in the United Nations/Ranan Lurie competitions and was a finalist for the Robert F. Kennedy Award in 1989.
+In college at California State University Long Beach he won the top awards in both national and statewide competitions.
+Additionally, he is also an award-winning infographics artist and illustrator and has won Society of News Design awards for his graphics work.

 Phoenix metro area; elsewhere negotiable